-For 2022, we anticipate that the volume of new passenger car registrations in Western Europe will be distinctly above that recorded in the reporting period.
-At the same time, however, possible consequences of the pandemic and the still uncertain impact of the United Kingdom's exit from the EU may result in ongoing uncertainty among consumers and dampen demand.
-Limited vehicle availability as a result of the semiconductor shortage may also continue to weigh on the volume of new registrations.
-Nevertheless, we anticipate a significant increase for the United Kingdom and Spain in 2022.
-In France and Italy, the markets will probably be slightly or moderately higher than the level seen in the reporting period.
+For 2023, we anticipate that the volume of new passenger car registrations in Western Europe will be significantly above that recorded in the reporting period.
+Limited vehicle availability as a result of the shortages of intermediates and commodities may continue to weigh on the volume of new registrations.
+We also predict significant growth in 2023 for the major individual markets of France, the United Kingdom, Italy and Spain.

-For light commercial vehicles, we expect the volume of new registrations in Western Europe in 2022 to be moderately up on the previous year's level despite the possible impact of the pandemic, continuing supply bottlenecks for semiconductors and the still uncertain consequences of the United Kingdom's exit from the EU.
-We predict a moderate to noticeable increase in the United Kingdom, Spain and France and a slight decline in Italy.
+For light commercial vehicles, we expect the volume of new registrations in Western Europe in 2023 to be strongly up on the previous year's level.
+Limited vehicle availability as a result of the shortages of intermediates and commodities may continue to weigh on the volume of new registrations.
+We predict a strong increase in France, the United Kingdom and Spain, and noticeable growth in Italy.

-Sales of passenger cars in 2022 are expected to distinctly exceed the prior-year figures in markets in Central and Eastern Europe.
+Sales of passenger cars in 2023 are expected to significantly exceed the prior-year figures in markets in Central and Eastern Europe - subject to the further development of the Russia-Ukraine conflict.
+In the region's principal markets, a significant to sharp rise in the number of new registrations is expected.

-Registrations of light commercial vehicles in 2022 are expected to slightly exceed the prior-year figures in markets in Central and Eastern Europe.
+Registrations of light commercial vehicles in 2023 are expected to fall noticeably short of the prior-year figures in markets in Central and Eastern Europe - subject to the further development of the Russia-Ukraine conflict.

-In the German passenger car market, we expect the volume of new registrations in 2022 to distinctly exceed the prior-year figure.
+In the German passenger car market, we expect the volume of new registrations in 2023 to noticeably exceed the prior-year figure.

-We also anticipate that the number of registrations of light commercial vehicles will be moderately up on the previous year.
+We anticipate that the number of registrations of light commercial vehicles will be very strongly up on the previous year.